 Grounded in the social work profession students at the advanced level deepen their understanding of social work identity as the lens through which they engage with advanced level theories and conceptual frameworks of human behavior and the social environment, models of multidimentional assessment and multiple frameworks for evidence informed intervention, particularly in the context of the therapeutic relationship.

 Drawing upon the definitions of clinical social work adopted by the National Association of Social Workers and the Council on Social Work Education, we define the practice of clinical social work in the following manner:

 Clinical social work is the professional application of advanced social work theory and methods to help restore, maintain, and enhance bio-psycho-social-spiritual functioning in individuals, groups, families, and communities.
 It is built upon the foundation of generalist social work including respect for diversity, empowerment of client systems, and advocacy of social and economic justice for vulnerable populations.
 It utilizes the application of clinical knowledge and skills in multidimentional assessment, diagnosis and treatment of emotional, mental and behavioral disorders, conditions, and addictions with special attention devoted to a strengths and person-in-environment perspective.

-There are several distinct features of our MSW Program’s clinical curriculum:
+There are several distinct features of our MSW program’s clinical curriculum:

-The MSW Program-at-a-glance provides a good overview of the program or, if you're ready to take the Next Steps, you can learn sign up to attend an information session, schedule a one-on-one conversation, or start the application process.
+The MSW Program-at-a-glance provides a good overview of the program or, if you're ready to take the Next Steps, you can sign up to attend an information session, schedule a one-on-one conversation, or start the application process.